Kaspersky Lab: Products and services

+KasperskyOS

+KasperskyOS is a proprietary microkernel operating system built from scratch using secure-by-design principles.
+It's developed by Kaspersky for embedded and industrial devices with heightened cybersecurity demands.
+It features minimal trusted kernel, strict isolation of components in user space, default-deny policy enforcement and formal, policy-based control via the Kaspersky Security System.
+The aim is to create “Cyber Immune” systems that keep critical functions operating even if some parts of the system are attacked via unknown vulnerabilities.
+Key use cases are network equipment, industrial control/IoT gateways, smart cars, smart city and transport infrastructure, and other critical-infrastructure uses.

+KasperskyOS is distributed both as a platform and inside finished appliances such as the Kaspersky IoT Secure Gateway (KISG 100/1000), while early deployments also appeared in Kraftway routing/switching gear.

+There is a community edition for prototyping and development.

 Threatpost

-Threatpost is a computer security blog which is funded by Kaspersky Lab.
-According to Eugene Kaspersky, it is editorial independent from Kaspersky.
+Threatpost is a discontinued computer security blog which was funded by Kaspersky Lab.
+According to Eugene Kaspersky, it was independent of Kaspersky.
 It was launched in 2009.
+After August 2022, no new articles have been published on the site.

 Partnerships

 The Kaspersky Anti-Virus engine also powers products or solutions by other security vendors, such as Check Point, Bluecoat, Juniper Networks, Microsoft Forefront, Netintelligence, Clearswift, FrontBridge, Netasq, Wedge Networks, and others.
 Altogether, more than 120 companies are licensing technology from Kaspersky Lab.
 Kaspersky Lab also has a number of partnerships with various technology companies.

-The International Multilateral Partnership Against Cyber Threats in which Datuk Mohd Noor Amin acts as the Chairman, announced the appointment of Harry Cheung – Managing Director of Kaspersky Lab, APAC – as the Goodwill Ambassador for Greater China.
+The International Multilateral Partnership Against Cyber Threats in which Datuk Mohd Noor Amin acts as the chairman, announced the appointment of Harry Cheung – Managing Director of Kaspersky Lab, APAC – as the Goodwill Ambassador for Greater China.

-Kaspersky Lab was a long term partner of Scuderia Ferrari and in December 2021, announced a partnership extension with the Formula One team, and also became the team’s esports partner.
+Kaspersky Lab was a long-term partner of Scuderia Ferrari and in December 2021, announced a partnership extension with the Formula One team, and also became the team's esports partner.
 However, in March 2022 the deal was paused as a joint decision taken by the two companies due to the 2022 Russian invasion of Ukraine.

+In 2024, Kaspersky and the African Union's law enforcement agency, AFRIPOL, signed a five-year cooperation agreement to prevent and combat cybercrime.

+Interpol

+INTERPOL and Kaspersky have maintained a long-standing partnership aimed at preventing and combating cybercrime worldwide.
+In 2013, Kaspersky supported INTERPOL's Global Complex for Innovation in Singapore by providing advanced digital forensics tools and expertise to aid international investigations.

+In 2016, the two organizations signed a cyber threat intelligence exchange agreement to enhance real-time data sharing on emerging threats.
+This cooperation was renewed and expanded in 2019, enabling joint operations targeting major malware campaigns and organized cybercrime groups.

+During the 2024 Summer Olympics in Paris, Kaspersky supported INTERPOL in countering cyberattacks aimed at the Games’ infrastructure and participants.
+In 2025, their joint efforts helped dismantle over 20,000 malicious IP addresses and domains linked to information-stealing malware, as part of a global crackdown involving law enforcement from more than 50 countries.

+The partnership focuses on sharing threat intelligence and strengthening global cybersecurity resilience.